 Solutions are special content types that are created within a Collection.
 In contrast to all other one-dimensional Joinup content items (i.e., documents, events, news etc.), a Solution provides its own internal structure allowing the creation and inclusion within it of other regular Joinup content items, including some extra ones such as releases and distributions (see below Q&A for information on these extra content items).
 A Solution (and its content within) must reside under – and relate to – its Collection.

 A Solution allows the creation of two additional Joinup content items within it: 1) a release and 2) a distribution.
 These independently created items are usually coupled together to cover the needs of versioning and hosting of open standards, frameworks, services or – most often than not – software.
+A good practice to follow is to create distributions under releases.

 The short answer is that, in most cases, a Collection already exists on Joinup that relates to the domain you wish to use for your requirements.
 In such cases, we strongly advise to take advantage of this fact, since such Collections are usually well-established with a lot of members and daily visitors, providing a wider exposure to the content you will create in them.
 (Of course, in the occasion in which your requirements warrant the creation of a new Collection, you can proceed and do so.)